kuzyn/write/in_the_mouth.md

-:cellphone sagging in my pocket lump in my throat looking below & looking over listening in
+cellphone sagging in my pocket lump in my throat looking below & looking over listening in